DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 ### 7.3 Validation in List Editors

-List controls in the DevExpress ASP.NET suite expose the `DataSecurity` property that specifies how a control handles input values that do not exist in the list.
+List-based UI controls within the DevExpress ASP.NET suite expose a `DataSecurity` property.
+This property specifies how a control handles input values that do not exist in the list.
 By default, this property is set to `Default`.
 With this setting, an editor accepts values that aren't in the list.
 Set the `DataSecurity` property to `Strict` to prohibit such values.

-If you use the Strict DataSecurity mode, ViewState is disabled and you use perform data binding in runtime, you should perform data binding on `Page_Init`.
-Binding on `Page_load` is too late because an editor's validation triggers earlier then its items are populated.
+If you use the Strict DataSecurity mode, ViewState is disabled.
+If data binding is handled at runtime, you should execute data binding on `Page_Init`.
+Binding on `Page_load` is too late because editor validation triggers earlier than when its items are populated.

-See the example project's [ValidateInput/ListEditors.aspx](https://github.com/DevExpress/aspnet-security-bestpractices/blob/master/SecurityBestPractices.WebForms/SecurityBestPractices/ValidateInput/ListEditors.aspx#L8) page.
+Review our sample [ValidateInput/ListEditors.aspx](https://github.com/DevExpress/aspnet-security-bestpractices/blob/master/SecurityBestPractices.WebForms/SecurityBestPractices/ValidateInput/ListEditors.aspx#L8) page for more information.

-### 7.4 Disable ASP.NET Inbuilt Request Validation
+### 7.4 Disable Built-in ASP.NET Request Validation

 ASP.NET checks input values for potentially dangerous content.
-For example, if an end-user types `<b>` into a text input and submits the form, they are redirected to an error page with the following message:
+For example, when an end-user enters `<b>` into a text field (and submits the form), they are redirected to an error page with the following message:

 ```
 System.Web.HttpRequestValidationException: A potentially dangerous Request value was detected from the client (Property="<b>")
 ```

-In many cases such checks can have undesired side effects:
+In many instances, such checks can have undesired side effects:

-- An end user cannot enter text containing elements that are common in technical texts, for example, "Use the &lt;b&gt; tag to make text bold".
+- End users cannot enter text containing elements that are common in technical texts, for example, "Use the &lt;b&gt; tag to apply a bold text effect."

 - On a validation error, ASP.NET raises an exception and responds with the default error page.
 Because of this, you cannot handle the error and display a user-friendly error message.

-Because of these reasons, the inbuilt request value checks are commonly disabled.
-To do this, disable the `validateRequest` option available in the `/system.web/pages` section of [web.config](https://github.com/DevExpress/aspnet-security-bestpractices/blob/master/SecurityBestPractices.WebForms/SecurityBestPractices/Web.config#L23-L24):
+For these reasons, built-in request value checks are commonly disabled.
+If you wish to remove value checks, disable the `validateRequest` option available in the `/system.web/pages` section of [web.config](https://github.com/DevExpress/aspnet-security-bestpractices/blob/master/SecurityBestPractices.WebForms/SecurityBestPractices/Web.config#L23-L24):

 ```xml
 <system.web>